stefan-hoeck/idris2-gram-schmidt/src/Vec.md

 ```

 Note, however, that `direction` is a rather unsafe operation
 as it contains a potential division by zero.
-We will look into
+We will look at
 how to make this more safe in a later post.
 From the above, we can derive two more unsafe functions: